gruntjs/grunt-init-gruntplugin/root/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][].
+Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 _(Nothing yet)_